 - Scalability: Content recommender systems operate on customer data and match it up with automated metadata generation, making it easier to scale up or down depending on the number of users.

-- Recycle Content: Content-based recommendations not only add to the digital experience but also capture highly specific interests of the user, and recommend niche content that very few other users may have an interest in.
+- Recycle Content: Content-based recommendations on Media websites, not only add to the digital experience but also capture highly specific interests of the user, and recommend niche content that very few other users may have an interest in.

 How Can Media Websites Deliver Content Recommendations?